 Civitella del Tronto is a historic fortress town in the northeastern corner of Abruzzo, the Italian region that stretches from the slopes of the Appenine mountains (east of Rome) to the Adriatic Sea (map).
 This fortress town, with its awe-inspiring walls and panoramic views, is in my opinion one of the loveliest towns to visit in Abruzzo.

 The 500 meter long Civitella del Tronto fortress, the largest in Italy and the second largest of its kind in Europe after the fortress in Salzburg, is certainly an impressive sight and can be seen from miles away.
 Strategically located between the Kingdom of Naples and the Papal States, the town played a key role in the political affairs of the Italian peninsula in the 13th – 16th centuries.
 In the 19th century, the fortress was the scene of the last stand of the Kingdom of Naples against the armies of Garibaldi and Piedmont.
 The fall of the fortress in 1861 cleared the way for the unification and creation of the Kingdom of Italy.

-These days, Civitella del Tronto (map) is a sleepy town with beautiful houses and quaint cobbled streets.
+These days, Civitella del Tronto is a sleepy town with beautiful houses and quaint cobbled streets.
 The mighty fortress stands proudly above the town and is now a museum.
 The views of the verdant hills and the awe-inspiring Gran Sasso mountains from the fortress are absolutely stunning!
-Scroll down for a photo tour of Civitella del Tronto.

 Around Civitella del Tronto

-Civitella is the perfect base for those wishing to explore the region – with its impressive mountains, expansive forests and picturesque medieval towns, not to mention its gorgeous food and wines (think Montepulciano d’Abruzzo!), there’s lots to see and do in the province of Teramo.
+Civitella is the perfect base for those wishing to explore the region.
+With its impressive mountains, expansive forests and picturesque medieval towns, not to mention its gorgeous food and wines (think Montepulciano d’Abruzzo!), there’s lots to do in the province of Teramo.
 In addition, the Adriatic coast is less than an hour away.
-I visited two gorgeous towns near Civitella which I can recommend: Campli, close to Civitella and famous for its Holy Staircase (one of two in Italy; the other is its famous twin in Rome) and porchetta (roast pork); and Ascoli Piceno, a medieval town with a beautiful square and ditto churches.
+I visited two gorgeous towns near Civitella which I can recommend: Campli, close to Civitella and famous for its Holy Staircase (one of two in Italy; the other is its famous twin in Rome) and porchetta (roast pork); and Ascoli Piceno, a medieval town in neighbouring Marche, with a beautiful Renaissance square and ditto churches.

 You can also drive one of the many scenic routes around the Gran Sasso mountains or hike in the Gran Sasso & Monti della Laga National Park.
 The mountain views are simply astounding!